qupath/qupath/CONTRIBUTING.md

 **Bankhead, P. et al. (2017).
 QuPath: Open source software for digital pathology image analysis. _Scientific Reports_.** https://doi.org/10.1038/s41598-017-17204-5

-There are details on how to cite QuPath [here](https://qupath.readthedocs.io/en/latest/docs/intro/citing.html) along with a list of papers where it is used.
+There are details on how to cite QuPath in the [QuPath docs](https://qupath.readthedocs.io/en/latest/docs/intro/citing.html) along with a list of papers where it is used.
 Include a citation to make sure your papers have a 📗 and not a 😞

 > Writing and supporting usable, open source software takes _a lot_ of time.
 [Many papers don't properly cite the software they use](https://doi.org/10.1038/s41592-019-0350-x), even though doing so is one of the simplest ways to help the developers get support to continue their work.
 >